Jimmy Gomez: California State Assembly

 Gomez was a member of the California State Assembly, representing the 51st district.
 He was first elected in 2012, and reelected in 2014 with over 83% of the vote.
 California's 51st Assembly district includes Northeast Los Angeles and unincorporated East Los Angeles.
 He served as State Assembly Majority Whip from 2013 to 2014.
 Gomez was a member of the California Latino Legislative Caucus.
-Before being elected to the Assembly in 2012, he was the political director for the United Nurses Association of California, an affiliate of the American Federation of State, County, and Municipal Employees.